nicotsou/nicotsou.com/content/blog/tltr-typescript-type-wars/index.md

 ### Interfaces can be extended

-In contrary to type aliases, interfaces can be defined multiple times in your project.
+In contrast to type aliases, interfaces can be defined multiple times in your project.
 Their definitions can be merged.
 This feature is called _declaration merging_.

 Consider the following declarations of the same interface `ITrack`: